Learning with Aquaponics in the Outdoors

 Customer Liaison, Naturalist & Educational Consultant Reese Hundley asks Drexel students to identify phases of how an aquaponics system works.

-Participants from A New Leaf, a nonprofit in Tulsa that provides individuals with learning disabilities with marketable job skills and vocational training, maintain the system on the camp’s grounds.
-They are growing a wide range of plants, from herbs like mint and dill to cucumbers and lavender.
+Participants from A New Leaf, a nonprofit in Tulsa that provides individuals with developmental disabilities with marketable job skills and vocational training, maintain the system on the camp’s grounds.
+They grow a wide range of plants, from herbs like mint and dill to cucumbers and lavender.
 The system provided Drexel students with the perfect opportunity to engage with the environment through their senses.

 Meador has implemented aquaponics in her classroom since the beginning of the school year.
 It’s become a part of her students’ world and they expect it to be there, she said.